 Mass History Alliance: In 2005, after over a century of service, the Bay State Historical League–an umbrella organization serving the Commonwealth’s history organizations-–closed its doors.
 The Massachusetts Foundation for the Humanities (now Mass Humanities) approached UMass Public History about partnering to ensure the continuity of the much-needed annual conference that served this audience.
-In time that effort has been joined by colleagues at the Massachusetts Historical Society, UMass Boston, and others, and today the conference is associated with the Mass History Alliance.
+In time that effort has been joined by colleagues at the Massachusetts Historical Society, UMass Boston, and others, and today the conference is associated with the Mass History Alliance, a new organization that has emerged to support history practice in Massachusetts.
 UMass PH has throughout remained a key partner in the planning, publicity, and staffing of this important statewide event.

 National Park Service: UMass Public History partners in myriad ways with units of the National Park Service, in both the production of NPS scholarship and in partnerships with individual parks.
 UMass students served as research assistants on the prizewinning study co-authored by program director Marla Miller, Imperiled Promise: The State of History in the National Park Service.
 For the Martin Van Buren National Historic Site we produced and/or hosted—again with the funded involvement of graduate students—the Historic Resource Study “A Return to his Native Land: Martin Van Buren’s Life at Lindenwald, 1839-1862,” and “Plant Yourself in my Neighborhood: An Ethnographic Landscape Study or Farmers and Farming in Columbia County, New York.”
 UMass students and faculty have produced National Register of Historic Places documentation for the Roger Williams National Memorial and Sagamore Hill National Historic Site, and the ethnographic report, for New Bedford Whaling National Historical Park, “A Generous Sea: Native Hawaiians, Pacific Islanders, and the Jewish Community in New Bedford Whaling & Whaling Heritage.”
 For Cape Cod National Seashore, we delivered the award-winning study: “People and Places on the Outer Cape: A Landscape Character Study” (2004) and “The Changing Cape: Using History to Engage Coastal Residents in Community Conversations about Climate Change” (2017).
 Most recently, a faculty-led project involving alumni and current students produced a historic resource study for Marsh-Billings-Rockefeller NHS titled “Laurance S Rockefeller and the Outdoor Recreation Resources Review Commission, 1958-62,” a major study exploring relationships between movements for conservation, outdoor recreation, and civil rights, including the struggle of African Americans and other people of color to gain access to outdoor recreation on public lands, disparities in access to public recreation in New York City, Chicago, Los Angeles, St. Louis, and Atlanta, and the effectiveness of the ORRRC in democratizing public spaces and improving outdoor recreation opportunities for African Americans and other people of color.